leonid-shevtsov/liqpay/README.md

 2. Users completes payment through LiqPAY.

-3. If the payment was a success: LiqPAY redirects the user to the URL you specified.
+3. LiqPAY redirects the user to the URL you specified.

 4. You validate the response against your secret signature.

-5. You process the payment on your side.
+5. If the payment was successful: You process the payment on your side.

-6. If the payment was cancelled: LiqPAY redirects the user to the (other) URL you specified.
+6. If the payment was cancelled: You cancel the operation.

-7. You cancel the payment on your side.

 So, LiqPAY is pretty simple, it does no server-to-server validation, just a browser-driven flow.